sourceduty/DALL-E_3/README.md

 #
 ### Error Communication

-> "*DALL-E 3 indirectly communicates to the user using errors.*"
+> Alex: "*DALL-E 3 indirectly communicates to the user using errors.*"

 ChatGPT said: